Alipsa/nexus-release-plugin/README.md

 The main differences compared to the [Nexus publish plugin](https://github.com/gradle-nexus/publish-plugin) are:
 1. It assumes you use the maven publish plugin to upload your artifacts
-2. Any sub project (module) can use it in contrast to the nexus publish plugin which must be applied on the root project only
+2. Any subproject (module) can use it in contrast to the nexus publish plugin which must be applied on the root project only

-To use it you need to add your sonatype user name and password to ~/.gradle/gradle.properties, e.g:
+To use it you need to add your sonatype username and password to ~/.gradle/gradle.properties, e.g:

 ```properties